A+

 An Overview of Crime Rates in Clay, KY

-Clay enjoys a remarkably low crime rate, standing at just 701, a significant contrast to the national average of 2324.
-This distinction firmly establishes Clay as one of the safest places to reside in the entire United States.
-This crime rate is meticulously calculated, taking into account the total occurrences of both violent and property crimes per 100,000 individuals, providing a comprehensive perspective on the area's safety and livability.
+With a crime rate of 509, significantly below the national average of 2119, Clay stands out as one of the safest places to reside in the United States.
+This distinction is primarily attributed to the calculation of total crimes, which encompasses both violent and property crimes per 100,000 residents.

 During the most recently reported crime year, Clay experienced a total of 0 reported murders.
 This statistic paints it as a beacon of security when it comes to severe violent crimes.
 Such an achievement not only instills a profound sense of security for its residents but also sets a high standard for other communities striving to create similarly secure environments.
 It underscores the area as a place where safety is a top priority, enhancing its appeal as a desirable location to live and thrive.